davbrauer/galaxy-workflow-generator/README.md

 **C**) As the Data preprocessing phase ends, users are presented with another interactive dialog, asking which Mapping tool to use.

 **D**) When the mapping phase ends, the counting phase starts.
-Once again, the modular workflow generator presents a set of best-practice tools, and users are requested to selected their tools of choice to complete the analysis.
+Once again, the workflow generator presents a set of best-practice tools, and users are requested to selected their tools of choice to complete the analysis.

 **E**) Finally, the workflows can be exported, and run on a different Galaxy instances.

-Before the modular workflow generation, *best practice workflows* were crafted from beginning to end, without presenting its users any alternative to carry out their analyses.
+Before the workflow generation, *best practice workflows* were crafted from beginning to end, without presenting its users any alternative to carry out their analyses.
 With the present approach however, we break down a workflow in its phases, and show users alternative *best-practice tools* to build their workflows.
 This way,
 - Users can discover newly developed alternatives, and self train on a wider range of state-of-the-art tools;
 - Trainers can create flexible workflows to thread alternative best-practice tools into a single workflow.